STUDY JAPANESE ONLINE WITH NATIVES HERE

 This date was accompanied by an extensive special ritual of purification from the evil of the previous year and the warding off of demons that might bring disease in the following year.

-Another custom is to eat soy foods, preferably the amount of soy beans equivalent to your age to stay in optimal health.
-Among them we have natto, misoshiru and tofu, we even have an article by soy-derived foods.
+Another custom is to eat soybean foods, preferably the amount of soybeans equivalent to your age to maintain great health.
+Among them, we have natto, misoshiru, and tofu, we even have an article about soy-derived foods.

 People also eat a special sushi called Ehoomaki.
-This sushi cannot be sliced, because cutting means ruptures, separation and with that you can cut your luck.
+This sushi cannot be sliced, as cutting means rupture, separation, and with that, one can cut luck.

-At the festival, the temples are decorated with white and red colors, where the celebrations take place, it is customary to throw special grains for visitors. despite the Setusbun being celebrated throughout Japan, it is not considered a national holiday.
+At the festival, the temples are decorated with white and red colors, where the celebrations take place, it is customary to throw special grains for the visitors.
+Although Setusbun is celebrated throughout Japan, it is not considered a national holiday.

-The channel video below shows a little more about this ritual Mamemaki practiced by students of a school:
+The video from the channel below shows a little more about this ritual Mamemaki practiced by students of a school: